Trinity K. Bonet

-Joshua Jamal Jones (born January 31, 1991), better known by the stage name Trinity Kardashian Bonet, is an American drag queen, performer, celebrity impersonator, actor and singer who came to international attention on the sixth season of RuPaul's Drag Race in 2014.
+Veronica Jones Jr. (born January 31, 1991), better known by the stage name Trinity Kardashian Bonét, is an American drag queen, performer, celebrity impersonator, actor and singer who came to international attention on the sixth season of RuPaul's Drag Race in 2014.
 Bonet released her first single, "I'm a Drag Queen" on September 6, 2017, and the accompanying music video was later released on October, 18.
 On May 26, 2021, she was announced as part of the cast for RuPaul's Drag Race All Stars Season 6 alongside 12 other contestants.

 Early life

-Jones was born to Veronica Jones on January 31, 1991.
+Jones was born to Veronica Jones on January 31, 1991 in Jacksonville, Florida.
+Her mother is a lesbian and the family moved to Miami, Florida when she was a kid and grew up there.
 She started doing drag when she was fifteen years old.
 She was diagnosed as HIV positive in 2012.
 She was living in Atlanta, Georgia before competing on RuPaul's Drag Race.
 Her drag mother was the late Byanka Monroe, an Atlanta area entertainer that died in 2011, prior to her competing on RuPaul's Drag Race.